kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 - Kavar will teach you Juyo form.
 Swap to this whenever you have control of MC again.

 - Go through more cutscenes and you'll end up in the jungle again with Visas (1 spam)
-- Enter the ship, watch more cutscenes, and fly to Dantooine.
+- Enter the ship to watch more cutscenes.
+- Use the workbench to upgrade our lightsaber, replacing Nextor Crystal with Pontite.
+- Fly to Dantooine.

 ## Jedi Masters